DavidMartelCloutier/D4V3C0D3/README.md

 - Hi, I’m David Martel cloutier.
 - I come from Quebec in Montreal, I speak French and a little English.
-- I’m interested in front-end web development.
+- I’m interested in front-end web development and backend with python(Django).
-- I'm looking to collaborate on client-side websites (front-end).
 - How to reach me to my email: davidmartelc16@hotmail.com

 <!---